HusseinHamdy/Sales-Data-Warehouse/README.md

 # Sales-Data-Warehouse

 # Overview
-This project involves designing and implementing a Sales Data Warehouse using SSIS , SQL Server and Power BI to enable data-driven decision making.
+The goal of this project is desig and implement a Sales Data Warehouse using SSIS , SQL Server and Power BI to enable data-driven decision making.
+This centralized repository will allow for comprehensive reporting, trend analysis, and data-driven decision-making for sales teams, business analysts, and management.